nycmeshnet/nycmeshnet.github.io/faq/index.md

 ## <a name="alsouse"></a>My neighbor has a rooftop router and is connected to NYC Mesh.
 Can I also use it to connect?

 We encourage neighbors to share their Internet access.
 Ask your neighbor for permission to connect via their router and reach out to us on [slack](https://slack.nycmesh.net/).
 We can probably install a switch at the rooftop router and run an ethernet cable to your apartment.
-We will adjust the standard installation fee depending on the hardware required, and we ask that you also pay a $20 monthly donation if you can.
+We have a standard $160 install fee, and we ask for a $20 monthly donation if you can afford it.

 ## <a name="waittime"></a>What is the wait time for an installation?
 How do you decide who to connect first?